will you be evaluated?

 participation in the discussions, and understanding of the issues.

 1. Expect to spend about 9-12 hours per week on this course!
-Twice as much in the summer session.
+18- 24 hours each week in the SUMMER SESSION!!!!

 3. Make sure your written assignments meet the all of the requirements.